 Significant Number of In-Place Updates¶

-If a significant portion of the workload is in-place updates, the database records a large number of operations but does not change the quantity of data on disk.
+If a significant portion of the workload is updates that do not increase the size of the documents, the database records a large number of operations but does not change the quantity of data on disk.

 Under various exceptional situations, updates to a secondary’s oplog might lag behind the desired performance time.
 Use db.getReplicationInfo() from a secondary member and the replication status output to assess the current state of replication and determine if there is any unintended replication delay.